JerichoTorrent/TorrentWeb/README.md

 - The styling uses tailwind
 - Blog.tsx is the page you see when you go to /blog, while BlogPost.tsx controls the styling of the markdown files you put in /frontend/src/content/blog
 - If you use Bluemap, Dynmap, etc. just change the link in Map.tsx to your own
+- Uploaded files are scanned by ClamAV and moderated via OpenAI before being saved
 - Don't hate on my code.
 It worked on my machine.

 ### Credits